CodeWithEmil/CodeWithEmil/README.md

 Hey!
 I’m Emil (<a href="https://emilionajera.site">@CodeWithEmil</a>) 👋
    <br />
-Here are some things you should know about me:d
+Here are some things you should know about me:
    <br />

    <ul>